vand3rlinden/vand3rlinden.github.io/content/post/mdo-safelinks-policies.md

   - Safe Links protection for supported Office desktop, mobile, and web applications.

 ## Safe Links policy configuration
-You configure Safe Links policies in the Microsoft Security portal or in Exchange Online PowerShell with the `New-SafeLinksPolicy` cmdlet.
+You configure Safe Links policies in Microsoft Defender XDR or in Exchange Online PowerShell with the `New-SafeLinksPolicy` cmdlet.

-In this article, we will use the Microsoft Security portal for the configuration.
+In this article, we will use Microsoft Defender XDR for the configuration.

-1. Go to the [Safe links Policies](https://security.microsoft.com/safelinksv2) in the Microsoft Security portal.
+1. Go to the [Safe links Policies](https://security.microsoft.com/safelinksv2) in Microsoft Defender XDR.

 2. Click on 'Create'.